-There is a solution that makes everybody happy, the royalty free images.
+There is a solution that makes everybody happy, the royalty-free images.

-When you add a photo in Flick you can decide if it is royalty free and people can download it without paying.
+When you add a photo in Flick you can decide if it is royalty-free and people can download it without paying.
 It’s a personal decision.

-Also other famous photography stock websites as Getty have a small bunch of them, right next to the ones you have to pay for.
+Also, other famous photography stock websites as Getty have a small bunch of them, right next to the ones you have to pay for.

-If you are a blogger and you do not have a budget for the photos you should download and use royalty free images only.
-In this way you will not run into troubles.
+If you are a blogger and you do not have a budget for the photos you should download and use royalty-free images only.
+In this way, you will not run into troubles.

-If you get frustrated because you cannot find a royalty free photo with your subject you should start thinking that a professional photographer to make that photo is spending time, investing lots of money in gear and possibly have travel expenses and/or studio rent too.
-Now you can see the point why we put a price on a photo.
-It’s a service
+If you get frustrated because you cannot find a royalty-free photo with your subject you should start thinking that a professional photographer to make that photo is spending time, investing lots of money in gear and possibly have travel expenses and/or studio rent too.

-You cannot resale royalty free images and if you want exclusive usage you should contact the photographer.
+You cannot resale royalty-free images and if you want exclusive usage you should contact the photographer.

-What do I think of royalty free images
+What do I think of royalty-free images

 If the customer believes that the free image is ok for his/her requirement, that’s fine as well, that would not be a customer I would get anyway.

 Creative Commons, Non-Commercial images

-To summarise in just two lines this means that I am fine for people to download and use my photos for anything which is not commercial however if there is even a Google Adsense advertisement on the website (not just the page of the photo) than I need to be contacted for royalty agreements
+To summarise in just two lines this means that I am fine for people to download and use my photos for anything which is not commercial however if there is even a Google Adsense advertising on the website (not just the page of the photo) then I need to be contacted for royalty agreements

 The same concept goes also for a printed format of my photo.
-See more details of Creative Commons, Non-Commercial here.

 How to protect photos online

-You can make the life of the infringer more complicated using a website that limits the download capabilities however a printscreen of the monitor would suffice to copy and use your image on another website.
+You can make the life of the infringer more complicated using a website that limits the download capabilities however a print screen of the monitor would suffice to copy and use your image on another website.

 I usually post all of my images with a 1920px wide resolution, in landscape, and 900px in portrait mode, with 92 dpi.

-I take it as they would steal my bike and I go around to look for it, hopefully I can find it again, report it to the police and apply a fine.
+I take it as they would steal my bike and I go around to look for it, hopefully, I can find it again, report it to the police and apply a fine.

 Is any website using your photo

 The sheer volume of images on the internet means you would be extremely unlikely to stumble across some of your work being used without permission, so how on earth can photographers protect themselves from intellectual property theft?

-You click on the camera icon in the search box and you are asked to input the html address of your photo (in case it is already on the net) or just upload the photo.
+You click on the camera icon in the search box and you are asked to input the HTML address of your photo (in case it is already on the net) or just upload the photo.